rabbithat/FORTH_NRF52840-DK/README.md

 2. Install mecrisp-sterallis for the BBC:microbit onto the nRF52840-DK by dragging the hex file onto the nRF52840-DK's virtual drive.
 3. Open a terminal to the nRF52840-DK, using baudrate 115200.
 4. Upload the file in this repository.
 5. Done!
-The change will be automatically done every time the nRF52840-DK is rebooted.
+The change will be automatically made every time the nRF52840-DK is rebooted.
 You no longer need the jumper wires, and the nRF52840-DK will now use the proper pins for communicating over its usb interface.